PaperTurtle/handpickd/README.md

     width=192 height=192 alt="logo" />
 </p>

-> Welcome to **Handpickd**, a community-driven platform that celebrates creativity and craftsmanship.
+> Welcome to **Vintique**, a community-driven platform that celebrates creativity and craftsmanship.
 This marketplace is a school project that provides a space for artisans to showcase their handmade goods and for enthusiasts to discover unique, handcrafted items.

 ## 🌟 Project Overview

-Handpickd offers an alternative to mass-produced goods by highlighting unique, handcrafted items.
+Vintique offers an alternative to mass-produced goods by highlighting unique, handcrafted items.
 It's a digital homage to the tradition of artisanry, designed to connect makers with those who appreciate the value of bespoke creations.

 ## 📜 Page Breakdown